mpardalos/verilog-repl/README.md

 Binary:  |00000000000000000000000000000110|
 ```

-If you want to evaluate the expression at a specific width, you can specify that after the `e`:
+If you want to evaluate the expression at a specific width, you can specify that before the expression:

 ```
 iverilog> [15:0] 1